hqrrr/EvenComfort/microcontroller/README.md

 ### Wiring

-1. Connect BME280 to the microcontroller e.g. using jumper wires:
+1. Connect BME280 to the microcontroller e.g. using jumper wires & breadboard:

     - VIN - 5V